coMindOrg/federated-averaging-tutorials/README.md

-# CoMind: Collaborative Machine Learning
+# coMind: Collaborative Machine Learning

 For over a year we have been working in the intersection of machine learning and blockchain.
 This has led us to do extensive research in distributed machine learning algorithms.
 Federated averaging has a set of features that makes it perfect to train models in a collaborative way while preserving the privacy of sensitive data.
 In this repository you can learn how to start training ML models in a distributed setup.